Nebul5/CPS/readme.txt

 test-'name'.ps - postscript file written by the corresponding testing program

 Other Postscript files:
-Other postscript are demonstrations of proper hypothetical output of each CPS class See ReadMe PostScript_Samples
+PSTest.ps is a pretty slick postscript file created by Jake via his CPS compiler Other postscript are demonstrations of proper hypothetical output of each CPS class See ReadMe PostScript_Samples